cvat-ai/cvat/site/content/en/docs/manual/advanced/analytics-and-monitoring/auto-qa.md

 Parameters:
-- frame count per job (%) - the percent of job frames (segment size) to be **added** into each annotation job from the validation set
+- frame count per job (%) - the percent of job frames (segment size) to be **added** into each annotation job from the validation set.
+Can be specified in the `Overhead per job` field.
 - total frame count (%) - the percent of the task frames to be included into the validation set.
 This value must result in at least `frame count per job` * `segment size` frames.
+Can be specified in the `Total honeypots` field.

 ### Mode summary